-Status of County Geologic Atlas mapping

-Resources

-Funding: Whereas funding to the ~9,000 USGS employees is >\$1B/year, total revenue to the ~1860 employees at State Geological Surveys in FY17 was \$223M, down from the all-timehigh of \$237M in 2012 that related to the federal stimulus; the estimate for FY18 is \$220M.
-The average state geological survey thus consists of ~37 staff, who receive ~\$4.5M in funding.
-While MGS income tends to come in multivear grants, we spent \$3.3M this past year, up from \$2.9M the year before, due to variation in project activities.
-MGS relies on about \$1.3M in base funding and ~\$2M in grants and contracts, primarily from the ENRTF through LCCMR.
-Payroll was ~\$2.75M last year.
-MGS funding averaged \$2.3M from 2003 to 2008, and the average since then has been \$2.9M.
+Funding: Whereas funding to the ~9,000 USGS employees is >\$1B/year, total revenue to the ~1870 employees at State Geological Surveys in FY19 was \$243M, which is an all-timehigh, even more than the level of \$237M reached in 2012 that related to the federal stimulus.
+The average state geological survey thus consists of ~37 staff, who receive ~\$4.9M in funding.
+While MGS income tends to arrive in multiyear grants, we spent \$3.5M this past year, similar to the level of the year before.
+MGS funding averaged \$2.4M from 2003 to 2011, and the average since then has been \$3.2M.
+MGS relies on about \$1.3M in base funding and ~\$2.2M in grants and contracts, primarily from the ENRTF through LCCMR.
 Additional funding from both sources covers non-personnel costs such as travel, drilling, equipment, supplies, and services.
 Last year, we underwent a financial and administrative audit that resulted in no concerns.

-Sources of 2017-2018 expenditures Staffing: MGS staffing was stable at 28 full-time-equivalents (FTE) from 2003 to 2012; since then, staffing has averaged 36 FTE.
-Last year, MGS was one of two state geological surveys in the USA whose staff is majority female - at 52%.
-This compared to 35% nationwide.
-We currently are 28 geologists, 4 information professionals, 2 administrative staff, and 6 students equivalent to ~3 FTE.
-The seven longest serving staff members have over 250 years' experience on the job.
-Transferring their knowledge to the next generation is an important priority.
+Sources of 2018-2019 expenditures

+Staffing: MGS staffing was stable at 28 full-time-equivalents (FTE) from 2003 to 2011; since then, staffing has averaged 36 FTE.
+Last year, MGS was one of 15 state geological surveys in the USA whose staff is >40% female - at 44%.
+This compared to 38% nationwide.
+We currently are 27 geologists, 3 information professionals, 2 administrative staff, and 6 students equivalent to ~3 FTE.
+A group consisting of our longest serving staff members has begun to retire, so transferring their knowledge to the next generation is an important priority.

-Building: MGS was located in Pillsbury Hall from ~1890 until the 1970s.
-After a brief stay in Jones Hall, MGS moved in the 1970s to a building on Eustis Street in Saint Paul, followed by a move to University Avenue in Saint Paul in the 1980s.
+Building: MGS was located in Pillsbury Hall from 1890 until the 1970s.
+After a brief stay in Jones Hall, MGS moved in 1970 to a building on Eustis Street in Saint Paul, followed by a move to University Avenue in Saint Paul in 1983.
 In 2015, we moved to our current location on Territorial Road in St Paul.
 The new building has worked out well.
 Nearly every desk is in use, and the fit and function of the facility are very good.

+Current Activities

-Current Activities Mapping: Mapping is focused on the county geologic atlas projects that are underway.
+Mapping: Mapping is focused on the county geologic atlas projects that are underway.